 These are super simple.
 I love making nachos because they're easy to make plus they are fun to eat.

 Prep work is minimal.
-You chop an onion & a tomato, mince garlic, slice the other tomato and grate some cheese.
+You chop one onion & a tomato, mince garlic, slice the other tomato and grate some cheese.
 I used the Cabot Tomato Basil Cheese for an extra tomato basil flavor, but regular cheddar would be delish!

-To make these crave-able nachos, you sauté an onion and add in some garlic & chopped tomatoes.
+To make these crave-able nachos, you sauté one onion and add in some garlic & chopped tomatoes.
 Then cover tortilla chips with this veggie mixture, sprinkle with cheese, and broil until your cheese is bubbly & melted.
 Top with a little basil and some greek yogurt for extra flavor and protein.
 Then dig in!

-For your sake, I hope you have some basil and the other 7 ingredients (that’s it woohoo!) because these are tasty and EASY!
+I hope you have some basil and the other 7 ingredients (that's it woohoo!) because these are tasty and EASY!